MadibaGroup/2024-PredictionMarkets/README.md

   * Lots of proposals: Truthcoin and onward
   * None shown to work and most seem to not work
-  * Cannot measure off-chain side-bets on the market: https://bford.info/2019/09/23/rational/
+  * Cannot measure off-chain side-bets on the market: https://bford.info/2019/09/23/rational

+* Dispute resolution
+  * Permissioned / permissionless

+### Payout

+* Permissionlesss: Automated vending machine
+* Permissioned model: regulatory checks, traditional KYC
+  * Prediction markets can be self-fulfilling (terrorism, etc.)
+  * Where does surplus go?
+Or is it locked?
+* Time limit?
+* Push model - polymarket could push USDC
+* Pull model - redeem and get USDC

+### Archiving

+* Transactions on-chain are archived on-chain
+* Meta-information, archive it
+* Comments, archive it
+* Transaction off-chain, archive it
+  * Archive:
+    * On-chain
+    * Blobs
+    * IPFS
+    * Web

 ## Case Study 1: Satoshi